snow6oy/recurrink/README.md

 - SVG recurrence

 ### Tools
-- Text editor
+The following tools are used for the IO processes shown below.
-- Inkscape
+- Inkex
 - recurrink\_input.py
 - recurrink\_effect.py
 - recurrink\_cli.py
+- Text editor
+These may be run in either a UI (e.g. Inkscape) or CLI context, or both.

 ## Use cases and process
 ### UC1 Get to know recurrink by example